-Item 10 (b) - Factors Influencing the Accuracy of Results
+Item 10 (b) - FACTORS INFLUENCING THE ACCURACY OF RESULTS

 Owing to unavailability of the drillhole recovery data, Minxcon could not assess the drillhole recoveries.
 Beside drillhole recoveries and quality assurance and quality control ("QAQC") data, Minxcon is not aware of any drilling or sampling factors that could materially impact the accuracy and reliability of the exploration results with respect to percussion, RC and diamond drilling.
-Minxcon have however downgraded the Mineral Resource classification to Inferred due to the lack of QAQC data and the historical nature of the data.
-Confirmatory drilling is recommended to improve the confidence in the drilling data.
+In 2021, Minxcon downgraded the Mineral Resource classification to Inferred due to the lack of QAQC data and the historical nature of the data.
+On recommendation by Minxcon, Caledonia re-sampled and re-assayed the historical core that was discovered in a core yard.
+This confirmatory exercise, in early 2022, has allowed for the upgrade of the Mineral Resource to measured and indicated in this Mineral Resource update.
+During this exercise it was evident that the core was in good condition and the core recovery also appears good.